Overview

 🚧 Project Blockers

-(1) World object capacity: Acted as Optimization Dev: rebuilt assets using low-weight objects
+(1) World object capacity: I learned to rebuilt assets using low-weight objects, acting as optimization dev.

 (2)Platform scripting bugs: Paused relevant testing and shifted to design tasks until scripting bugs were fixed by the team at Meta.